French for Beginners

 |C2||Mastery or Proficiency|

-Aiming for a B2 level of a language is therefore a more specific and results-focused goal, and, thanks to the criteria provided by the Common European Framework of Reference, it's also measureable.
+Aiming for a B2 level of French is therefore a more specific and results-focused goal, and, thanks to the criteria provided by the Common European Framework of Reference, it's also measureable.

-It's much more attainable than aiming for the vague notion of "fluency" (which, seems to elude even fluent speakers!).
-It can easily be made time-bound by keeping in mind the criteria needed for each level and making yourself a schedule with your goals in mind.
+It's much more attainable than aiming for the vague notion of "fluency" (which seems to elude even fluent speakers!).
+You can easily make it time-bound by keeping in mind the criteria needed for each level and making yourself a schedule with your goals in mind.